 USA = United States of America

-Semantics is the study of meanings in a language.
-It is the study of the meanings of every word, phrase, clause, sentence, paragraph, and passage.
+Semantics can be described as the study of meanings in a language.
+We the study the meanings of every word, phrase, clause, sentence, paragraph, and passage.

 This is a very important level of language as it concerns itself with meanings attached to linguistic units and their patterns.

 Semantics also studies the relationship existing among words such as synonyms, antonyms, homonyms, homophones, polysemy, hyponyms, ambiguity, etc.